 The Bank of England (BoE) and the Prudential Regulation Authority (PRA) have announced a series of supervisory and policy measures designed to help UK businesses and households "bridge across the economic disruption that is likely to be associated with COVID-19".
 The regulatory actions are designed to maintain financial stability, ensure the safety and soundness of firms and make sure policyholders are protected.

-The BoE and the PRA are working closely with the Financial Conduct Authority (FCA), HM Treasury and regulated firms to coordinate its response in the most effective way.
+The BoE and the PRA are working closely with the Financial Conduct Authority (FCA), HM Treasury and regulated firms to coordinate their response in the most effective way.
 We have summarised the key measures and announcements made to date that firms should be aware of.
 Please see our separate webpages on the measures for the payment services and systems sector, how the Financial Conduct Authority has responded and the measures taken by the European financial regulators in response to COVID-19.

 - Treating customers fairly - at the press conference announcing the first set of special measures, on 11 March 2020, Andrew Bailey, Governor of the BoE, stressed that banks must treat their customers fairly: "[o]ne of the FCA's core principles is treating customers fairly.
 The system is now in a much more resilient state, we expect them to treat customers fairly, that is what must happen.
 They know that, they are in a position to do that, there should be no excuses.
 But we at the FCA and Bank of England will be watching this very carefully."